GraemeMalcolm/ai-agents/Instructions/Labs/01-agent-dev.md

     ```

 1. Review the code, using the comments to understand how it:
-    - Creates a new agent that uses the built-in code interpreter tool
+    - Creates a new agent that uses the built-in code interpreter tool and which has explicit instructions.
-    - Runs a thread with a prompt message requesting a chart based on the provided data
+    - Runs a thread with a prompt message from the user along with the data to be analyzed.
     - Checks the status of the run in case there's a failure
     - Retrieves the messages from the completed thread and displays the last one sent by the agent.
     - Saves each file that was generated.
     - Deletes the agent when it is no longer required.

-1. Save the code file (*CTRL+S*) and close the code editor (*CTRL+Q*) when you have finished; keeping the cloud shell command line pane open.
+1. Save the code file (*CTRL+S*) when you have finished.
+You can also close the code editor (*CTRL+Q*); though you may want to keep it open in case you need to make any edits to the code you added.
+In either case, keep the cloud shell command line pane open.

 ### Sign into Azure and run the app